leavjenn/Hews/README.md

 * Scroll-down floating button

-Scroll down the page by pressing or draging the big floating button, swipe no more.
+Scroll down the page by pressing or dragging the big floating button, swipe no more.

 [Video demo](https://youtu.be/kuffdR2GCqU)